 It’s not easy for them to see their parent in a nursing home, especially in a dementia care unit.
 Creating activities for senior residents adapted to people suffering from dementia will also attract families to come and participate!

-For example, with the memory games program Stim’Art on tablet, which is adapted for people suffering from Alzheimer’s, the family can play with their relatives.
+For example, with the Scarlett program, which is adapted for people suffering from Alzheimer’s, the family can play with their relatives.
 They share an activity: the tablet is used as a mediation.
 Therefore they spend a very good time without stress!
 A huge success!

 Do families participate in the activities?